Skip to main content

 photo of Sophia Arabatzis Balis, D.D.S.

-Dr. Sophia Balis was raised in Athens, Greece, the eldest of three children.
-She enrolled in the University of Athens, School of Dentistry, graduated with a Doctor of Dental Surgery Degree in 1957 and spent 1958 as a Teaching Fellow in Operative Surgery.
+She was born in 1930 and raised in Athens, Greece, the eldest of three children.
+She enrolled in the University of Athens School of Dentistry, graduated with a Doctor of Dental Surgery degree in 1957, and spent 1958 as a Teaching Fellow in Operative Surgery.
 Her early experiences shaped her values and perspective based on community welfare and human rights.

-In 1959 she came to the United States, enrolled at the University of Pittsburg and worked as an Intern in Pedodontics and Oral Surgery at the Children's Hospital, Pittsburg.
-From 1960-1961 she interned in Oral Surgery at the Western Psychiatric Institute and Clinic, and supervised senior dental students in Oral Surgery at the School of Dentistry, Pittsburg.
+In 1959, she came to the United States, enrolled at the University of Pittsburgh, and worked as an intern in pedodontics and oral surgery at the Children's Hospital of Pittsburg.
+From 1960-1961, she interned in Oral Surgery at the Western Psychiatric Institute and Clinic and supervised senior dental students in Oral Surgery at the School of Dentistry, Pittsburg.

-In 1963 she enrolled at the University of Toronto Dental School, Ontario, Canada and received her second Doctor of Dental Surgery degree in 1966.
-She is licensed to practice dentistry in Greece, Canada, and the United States.
-In 1966 Dr. Balis was appointed Assistant Professor at the University of Maryland, School of Dentistry (UMDS).
+In 1963, she enrolled at the University of Toronto Dental School in Ontario, Canada, and received her second Doctor of Dental Surgery degree in 1966.
+She was licensed to practice dentistry in Greece, Canada, and the United States.
+In 1966, Balis was appointed as an Assistant Professor at the University of Maryland School of Dentistry (UMSOD).
 She was a lecturer and clinical supervisor of sophomore and junior dental students until she retired in July 1991.

-Dr. Balis worked tirelessly in the community promoting dental health education by lecturing in Baltimore City schools.
-She worked for Baltimore City Health Department and collaborated with the Maryland Department of Mental Health and Hygiene.
-She has membership in the American Academy of Pediatric Dentistry.
-Dr. Balis continued teaching long after her retirement.
+Balis worked tirelessly in the community promoting dental health education by lecturing in Baltimore City schools.
+She worked for the Baltimore City Health Department and collaborated with the Maryland Department of Mental Health and Hygiene.
+She was also a member of the American Academy of Pediatric Dentistry.
+Balis continued teaching long after her retirement.

 View Maryland State Archives BiographyBack to Top